 It does not tell the story of the family that has to come to terms with the fact that their child is not going to survive.
 The countless hours Candlelighters Parent Consultants sit with families listening and providing solace during their time of need is priceless.

 And…it does not tell the story of the precious time that families spend together at Camp CLIFF (Children Loved in Families Forever) experiencing the magic and fun of camp, surrounded by one another and caring Candlelighters volunteers.
 Camp is always a time to be treasured!

 The stories are endless, as are the needs of the families who have children battling cancer.
 Candlelighters thanks you for your awareness that…

 No family has to face childhood cancer alone.

-Candlelighters began in 1989 with two parent support groups from the Texas Medical Center: one at Texas Children’s Cancer Center and one at The University of Texas MD Anderson Cancer Center Children’s Cancer Hospital.
-The Texas Children’s Hospital group sought formal incorporation, and in 1992 Candlelighters was legally formed.
-In the fall of 1992, they invited the MD Anderson Parent Group to join them and the two organizations merged into one.
+Candlelighters began in 1989 with two parent support groups from the Texas Medical Center: one at Texas Children’s Cancer Center and one at The Children’s Cancer Hospital at MD Anderson Cancer Center.
+The parent group at Texas Children’s Cancer Center sought formal incorporation, and in 1993 Candlelighters was legally formed.
+In the fall of 1993, they invited the parent group from the Children’s Cancer Hospital at MD Anderson Cancer Center to join them and the two organizations merged into one.

-The Parent Consultant Program was developed to directly meet the needs of families at the treatment centers and to inform them of potential resources.
-Our programs and services extend beyond the hospital walls with our Family Camp, Adopt-A-Family, Fall Festival, quarterly newsletter, and other special events.
-Over the years, we have learned how critically valuable it is for our Parent Consultants to be able to personally hand parents of children with cancer practical assistance such as a meal pass, parking assistance, or gas card.
+Our programs and services for families of children with cancer are not limited to in-patient families, but extend beyond the hospital walls.
+Over the years, we have learned how critically valuable it is for our Parent Consultants to be able to personally hand parents of children with cancer practical assistance such as a meal pass, parking assistance, or gas card; as well as provide opportunities for families to make memories together outside the hospital walls.
 It is our greatest honor and privilege to bring this type of comfort to childhood cancer families when stress is so high and they feel so helpless.